Approximate Bayesian Model Selection with the Deviance Statistic: Application

-The results are shown in Table~\ref{tab:gusto-bootstrap-hyperg-results}.
-Considering first the logarithmic score as our overall criterion, we see that -- for any of the four methods to estimate $g$ based on TBFs -- BMA is always better than MPM, and MPM is better than MAP, and this is also true for AUC.
+The average criteria are shown in Table \ref{tab:gusto-bootstrap-hyperg-results}.
+Considering first the logarithmic score as our overall criterion, we see that, for any of the four methods to estimate $g$ based on TBFs, BMA is better than MPM, and MPM is better than MAP, and this is also true for AUC.
 This is not surprising, given the theoretical advantage of BMA over single models concerning prediction.
-The empirical superiority of MPM over MAP indicates, that the theoretical superiority of the MPM approach in the linear model may extend to GLMs.
-We note that the BMA is also superior in terms of calibration measured by CS, whereas there is no clear preference for either MAP or MPM in terms of CS.
-The local EB approach performs best overall, closely followed by hyper-$g/n$.
-We would have expected more similarities between local EB and hyper-$g$, which is worse than hyper-$g/n$.
-Compared to hyper-$g$, the ZS adapted approach is better in terms of calibration, but not better in terms of discrimination and slightly worse in terms of LS.
+The empirical superiority of MPM over MAP indicates that the theoretical superiority of the MPM approach in the linear model may extend to GLMs.
+We note that the BMA is also superior in terms of calibration, whereas there is no clear preference for either MAP or MPM in terms of CS.
+Overall, the local EB approach performs best, closely followed by hyper-$g/n$.
+We would have expected more similarities between local EB and \mbox{hyper-$g$}, which is substantially worse, in particular, in terms of calibration.
+The ZS adapted approach is better than hyper-$g$ in terms of calibration, but slightly worse in terms of discrimination and LS.

 Considering the alternatives to the TBF approach, AIC-weighted model selection has a similar performance to hyper-$g$ and ZS adapted, but is not as good as local EB or hyper-$g/n$.
-BIC-weighted model selection performs substantially worse, and so do the two stepwise procedures.
-Simply using the full model gives reasonable discrimination, but very poor calibration and so the LS is very poor.
-Among the alternative methods, the GLM selection according to \citet{marra.wood2011} performs best.
+BIC-weighted model selection and fixing $g$ at $2 n$ perform substantially worse, and so do the two stepwise procedures.
+Simply using the full model gives reasonable discrimination, but very poor calibration, and so the LS is very poor.
+Among the alternative methods, the variable selection according to \citet{marra.wood2011} (``GLM Select'') performs best.
 Its additional flexibility from separate shrinkage of the coefficients leads to a similar performance as our (global shrinkage) MPM model with either local EB or hyper-$g/n$.
 However, it is not as good as the BMAs (which also have implicit coefficient-wise shrinkage) with any of our four approaches.